openmapeditor/openmapeditor/README.md

 ## Features

 - **Interactive Drawing:** Draw paths and place markers directly on the map.
-- **File Support:** Import and export data in GPX, KML, and GeoJSON formats.
+- **File Support:** Import and export data in **GPX, KML, and KMZ** formats.
+- **Organic Maps Compatibility:** Import backup files from Organic Maps and export new backups that can be re-imported, making it a great tool for editing and managing your data.
 - **Routing:** Generate routes for driving, biking, and walking.
 - **Elevation Profiles:** Visualize the elevation of paths.
 - **Custom Styling:** Change colors and styles of map features.